Art History Minor

 This seminar examines the profession of the medieval architect: his training, design procedures and methods of construction employed to transform ideas into built form.
 Aspects of patronage, material usage and the economy will be considered.
-This course has been approved as an Honors qualified course.

 This seminar analyzes the history of medieval women from two perspectives: that of the medieval theorists, a primarily masculine tradition informed by misogynistic tendencies, and the reconstructive work of modern social historians and art historians.
 Through a critical reading of primary (visual and textual) and secondary sources, this course illuminates the multifarious roles women played in medieval society.

 Selected Topics are courses of an experimental nature that provide students a wide variety of study opportunities and experiences.
 Selected Topics offer both the department and the students the opportunity to explore areas of special interest in a structured classroom setting.
 Selected Topics courses (course numbers 290, 390, 490) will have variable titles and vary in credit from 1-3 semester hours.
 Selected Topic courses may not be taken as a Directed Study offering.